TheSeaGiraffe/jhu_data_science_spec-data_cleaning_project/README.md

 directory.
 Make sure that this directory is named `data`.
 You can also modify the source code to use the name of your choosing.
 From there, make sure that the R files listed above are in the current working directory before setting this directory to be the current R working environment.
-You can then run the `clean_smartphone_data.R` script by sourcing it and it will produce a tidy data frame (or more accurately, a tibble) called `smartphone_data`.
+You can then run the `run_analysis.R` script by sourcing it and it will produce a tidy data frame (or more accurately, a tibble) called `smartphone_data`.
 More information on the transformations applied to the data as well as on the variables contained in `smartphone_data` can be found in the `CodeBook.md` file.

 [1]: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones